Post

 Core Lexical Crimes - Subjective Building Blocks of Chaos

-1. includes / including / etc.
+1. includes / including

-This word to identifies a subset of something; however its function is to provide a non-exhaustive list of examples.
+This word identifies a subset of something; however its function is to provide a non-exhaustive list of examples.
 It implies there are other items in the set.
 Also, adding “but not limited to” is redundant.
 If you ever find yourself wanting to provide an exhaustive list of items in a set, just use “are.”

 • Days of the week include Mon, Thu, and Sat.